 The Memorial Art Gallery of the University of Rochester boasts a rich permanent collection, an impressive range of traveling exhibitions, and a diverse schedule of classes and events, like third-Thursday DeTOURs.
 On the museum’s grounds, wander through Centennial Sculpture Park, which features world-renowned artists alongside whimsical photo-ops, including some best viewed at night.

-One free adult admission to any general or theme tour (Not valid for special events).
+One free adult admission to any general or theme tour (Not valid for special events: Voices from the Beyond and We’ve Hauled Some Barges in Our Day).

 The knowledgeable tour guides who give tours of both the north and south sections can teach you quite a bit.
 On a walking tour of Mount Hope Cemetery, you’ll hear the stories about the cemetery’s history, its residents, and the land on which it was created.
 They are also helpful in assimilating you to the lay of the land, helping you to navigate independently.

-The docent-led tour brings to life Anthony’s mission to secure inalienable rights for all Americans and, most notably, women’s right to vote.
+The docent-led tour brings to life Anthony’s mission to secure inalienable rights for all Americans, and most notably, the right of women to vote.
 Her Rochester home served as headquarters for the National American Woman Suffrage Association.
 In Anthony Square, just down the street, you will find a life-sized sculpture of Susan B. Anthony and Frederick Douglass having tea, discussing the day’s news, or perhaps sharing a birthday celebration—Anthony was born on February 15, and Douglass chose February 14, not knowing his birthdate.
 While they did not always agree, they shared a lifelong friendship and rest near each other in Mount Hope Cemetery.

 Buy one admission, get one of equal or lesser value free.
-The offer is limited to one admission per visit and is not valid for special events with special admission prices.
+Limit one admission per visit.
+Not valid for special events with special admission prices.

 The New York Museum of Transportation is open year-round on Sundays from 11 a.m. to 4 p.m., with special events and periodic trolley rides during the non-winter months.
 Their impressive collection and engaging events are managed by dedicated volunteers excited to share stories of Rochester’s rich transportation history.